 With the masonry heater being the first decision that was made in building this homestead, the rest of the home was designed around the concept.
 Heat rises and fills the upstairs sleeping areas with warmth.
-This round antique heat vent in the upstairs of the home allows the radiant heat to rise more efficiently than just through the stairwell.
+A round antique heat vent in the upstairs of the home allows the radiant heat to rise more efficiently than just through the stairwell.

 With two very active teenaged boys in the home, they decided to convert their bedroom area into more room for hobbies and homeschooling.
 The boys converted the former upper loft area that was only used for storage into a sleeping area.
 This picture shows the homeschooling area with the ladder leading to the upper loft bedrooms for the boys.

 Over the parents’ bedroom is this upper loft storage area.